Welcome

 What is a typical collective bargaining negotiation process?

 After a union is elected to represent a collective bargaining unit, the University and the union engage in a negotiation process to reach an agreement (or contract) on the terms and conditions of employment for represented members of the unit.
-Every agreement has a duration period, meaning that the agreement expires after a specific date and the parties have to negotiate a new agreement.
+Every agreement has a duration period, meaning that the agreement expires after a specific date, and the parties have to negotiate a new agreement.
 This next negotiation process is called “successor” bargaining because the parties are negotiating for an agreement that will succeed the current one.
-In some cases, agreement includes a provision called “re-openers.”
-This means that the parties have agreed that they will re-negotiate only certain portions, or Articles, even though the agreement does not expire until a future date.
+In some cases, the agreement includes a provision called “re-openers.”
+This means that the parties have agreed to re-negotiate only certain portions, or Articles, even though the agreement does not expire until a future date.

 Am I a represented or non-represented employee? (union or non-union)